PeterSR/debug-vue-visjs/README.md

 This repo contains two web apps:
 One is created as a Vue app (created with `vue create <app>`) and another as a pure Webpack app (created with `npx webpack init`).

-Each of aims to use `vis-timeline` is the same way:
+Each aim to use `vis-timeline` is the same way:
 Show one item "Test" placed at `2021-06-01`.

 To ensure that reactivity of Vue does not mess with the `Timeline` object, the Vue version does not store anything in `data` or similar.
 Everything happens in `$nextTick`.